 - Espinosa v.
 National Beef California, L.P., No. ECU04657 (Cal.
 Super.
 Ct.) ($3.35 million settlement)

 - Chabrier v.
 Wilmington Finance, Inc., No. 06-4176 (E.D.
 Pa.) ($2.9 million settlement)

 - Justison v.
-McDonalds Corp., No. 08-cv-448 (D. Del.) (as co-lead counsel, obtained a $2.4 million settlement on behalf of hundreds of assistant manager trainees alleging claims for unpaid overtime wages)
+McDonalds Corp., No. 08-cv-448 (D. Del.) ($2.4 million settlement on behalf of hundreds of assistant manager trainees alleging claims for unpaid overtime wages)